• Skip to main content

 I would avoid conventional oil-based paint – still used on trim and doors in many homes (though not the norm anymore).

-Enamel paints, also used on trim, are also more potent than regular acrylic latex paints – I would avoid them.
+Water-based alkyd paints, also used on trim, are more potent than regular acrylic latex paints but far better than oil-based paint.
 My top zero-VOC paints are listed in that post.
+Trim paints are listed here.

-I would avoid certain wood floor finishes like conventional oil-based finishes and some specialty varnishes.
+I would avoid certain wood floor finishes like conventional oil-based solvent-based finishes and some specialty varnishes.

 Your basic water-based polyurethane is fine for most people (if you are healthy or not particularly sensitive).
+Another good option is the natural oils.
 If you are very sensitive you want to dig into the least toxic brands.

 Interior furnishings I would avoid:

-- I would also avoid fabrics with perfluorinated compounds whenever possible.
+• I would also avoid textiles with poly and perfluorinated compounds whenever possible.
 Safer upholstered furniture is listed here.
+Safer carpets here.

 Those are the top areas to avoid.
 If you are healthy and not chemically sensitive you could end the list there.